edgelesssys/constellation/rfc/terraform-provider.md

 It declares a Constellation cluster with a specific configuration.
-Applying it will create the cluster if not existing, upgrade the cluster when the changes can be performed in place (e.g. K8s / node image / microservice update) *or* recreate the resource when the update can't be performed in-place (e.g. changing the master secret), update it with the according configuration if already existing, or deletes it if not present in the configuration but in the state.
+Applying it will create the cluster if not existing, upgrade the cluster when the changes can be performed in place (e.g. K8s / node image / microservice update) *or* recreate the resource when the update can't be performed in-place (e.g. changing the master secret), update it with the according configuration if already existing, or deletes it ("it" as in the state, but not the underlying infrastructure) if not present in the configuration but in the state.
 If resource recreation is necessary (i.e. if the resources cannot be updated in-place), an
 [error](https://developer.hashicorp.com/terraform/plugin/framework/migrating/attributes-blocks/force-new#framework) is thrown that indicates that content on previously created persistent volumes (encrypted with the old mastersecret) cannot be retrieved with the post-recreation / new mastersecret.